 This sauce is the ideal complement to white fish cooked deep fried, grilled or roasted.
 One of my best childhood food memories was in a sea front restaurant in Tartous with a big plate of fried fish, Arabic bread and a bowel of Taratour, a perfect lunch.

-To make taratour all you need is tahini sauce slightly thinner than usual and loads of chopped parsley
+To make taratour all you need is tahini sauce slightly thinner than usual and loads of chopped parsley.

-(Laban wa khiyar لبن و خيار)
+Yogurt and cucumber: (Laban wa khiyar لبن و خيار)

 Every country of the Levant and all the neighboring territories have their own version of the famous Tzatziki.
 This is the Syrian one.
 In its native countries Tzatziki is usually used as an accompaniment unlike the Western interpretation of serving it as a dip.